Overpayment of Housing Benefit

 - they caused the overpayment; or

-- could reasonably have been expected to realise there was an overpayment.
+- they could reasonably expect to realise there was an overpayment.

-The landlord directly receives the Housing Benefit.
+The landlord receives the Housing Benefit.
 The overpayment is due to the claimant moving out.
 The overpayment is recoverable from the landlord.
-It is reasonable to expect him to have realised that his tenant had left.
+It is reasonable to expect the landlord to realise that his tenant has moved out.

-If the landlord receives payments directly, we will reflect the tenant's reduced entitlement by the amount of the benefit payment.
+If the landlord receives the payments, we will reflect the tenant's reduced entitlement by the amount of the benefit payment.
 This is every 4 weeks.

-The tenant is responsible for paying any rent arrears that occur because of the reduced amount paid to the landlord.
+The tenant must pay any rent arrears that occur because of the reduced amount paid to the landlord.

 If you are overpaid Housing Benefit we will write to you and tell you: